 The child, who Begu took pictures with after her match, broke into tears after the racket flew by him

-Alexandrova was visibly upset that Begu did not get defaulted for her actions.
-In her own frustration over the chair umpire’s decision, she hit a ball over the stands during the next changeover, yelling, “So, I can do that, too?”
+Begu was competing against Ekaterina Alexandrova, who was visibly upset that Begu did not get defaulted for her actions.
+In her own frustration over the chair umpire’s decision, Alexandrova hit a ball over the stands during the next changeover, yelling, “So, I can do that, too?”

 Begu went on to win the match 6-7 (3), 6-3, 6-4.

 Alexandrova, who received a code violation for yelling at the chair umpire, continued expressing herself on social media after the match.

 “So disappointed to leave RG like that, I was trying to do my best, but seems like the rules were against me today,” she wrote on Instagram.
 “This shouldn’t be happening.
 I hope after today’s match rules will be improved for everyone’s safety.
 We are responsible for our racket.”